Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 Best Practices:

 1. Boost the high-earning brands and the new ones that are gaining popularity.
 Vary the inventory list concerning locations.
-For example: When winters in the US boost wintery jackets for their markets but at the same time bury them for Indians.
+For example, winters in the US boost winter jackets for their markets while burying them for Indians.

 2. Create banners and landing pages for occasions that mark high order value.
 Create slots on landing pages and ensure full scale out of stacked-up inventory during these times.

-3. Proper A/B testing from time to time can ensure a change in the merchandising techniques if at all needed.
+3. Proper A/B testing from time to time can ensure a change in the merchandising techniques if needed.

 4. Try to make autosuggestive solid keywords to balance out the techniques.